finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_case_statement_design_to_sql**
 > str put_case_statement_design_to_sql(case_statement_design)

-[EXPERIMENTAL] PutCaseStatementDesignToSql: Generates SQL case statement queries from a structured design
+[EXPERIMENTAL] PutCaseStatementDesignToSql: Converts a case statement design object to SQL

-CaseStatementDesign object to try and create a SQL query from
+Generates a SQL case statement query from a structured CaseStatementDesign object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example